 3.3.2 OAR sparing

+Although the adaptation workflow focused on recovering tumor coverage, OAR dose constraints need to be met.
 The difference in mean and max dose between the weight tuned adaptations minus the original plans is shown in figure 7 for all adaptation modes.
-Only the larynx, mandible and submandible glands had high enough dose levels across patients to allow the comparison, so the analysis was focused on them.
+Only the larynx, mandible and submandible glands had high enough dose levels across patients to allow the comparison, so the analysis was focused on these structures.
 The OAR dose levels were kept similar to the original plan by the Free and Iso modes, as the distribution of differences is close to 0.
 The modes with range shifters displayed increased dose to the larynx and mandible.
 Because the patient anatomy changed, in some situations the weight adaptation algorithm was able to find better sparing than the original plan in the original patient geometry, confirming that the original plan dose distribution might not the optimal for every patient geometry.
 Although the OAR dose levels were very patient-specific, it was shown that the adaptations gave similar dose levels as the original plans.